cveckr21/Latin102/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

->Sagittas❌ = arrows = accusative, plural, feminine ; Hyginus uses this case because it acts as the object in the preposition
+>Sagittis❌ = arrows = ablative, plural, feminine ; ablative of means/instrument

 5. Identify the form of moriens.